ukalla1/FaultCollapsing-/README.md

 # FaultCollapsing-
-This code lets one perform fauly collapsing for a given circuit
+This code lets one perform fault collapsing for a given circuit